mgoellnitz/trackdown/index.md

 In the case of [Bitbucket.org][bitbucket], the mirror script has to ask for you password on bitbucket, since the are no secure API tokens available as far as I know.

+There are no remote commands implements for the [Bitbucket.org][bitbucket] mirroring source.

 ## Redmine